lbryio/lbry-docker/contrib/systemd-cloud-init.md

 ### Chainquery (optional)

-The chainquery service is pre-installed, but it is not enabled by default.
+The chainquery service is pre-installed but not enabled by default.

-#### Enable and start the mysql service
+#### Enable and start the MySQL service

 ```
 systemctl enable --now mysql
 ```

-In case you need it, there is a bash alias called `mysql` (`/root/.bash_aliases`) for the mysql client that allows you to login to the chainquery database.
+In case you need it, there is a bash alias called `mysql`.
+(`/root/.bash_aliases`) for the MySQL client that allows you to log in to the chainquery database.

 #### Enable and start the chainquery service

-The chainquery config file is located on the host: `/etc/lbry/chainqueryconfig.toml`
+The chainquery config file located on the host at: `/etc/lbry/chainqueryconfig.toml`

 ```
 systemctl enable --now chainquery
 ```

-In systemd, when you enable a service, it means to always start the service at system boot. (`--now` just means you also want to start the service right away.)
+In systemd, when you enable a service, it means always to start the service at system boot. (`--now` means you also want to start the service right away.)

 As with any service, you can control chainquery with `systemctl` and get logs with `journalctl`: